Optimization of a Moving Sensor Trajectory for Observing a Point Scalar Source in Turbulent Flow: Results

 The advantage of introducing the above cost functional is that there is no adjustable parameter.

 Following the same procedure as described in $\S$~\ref{optimization_strategy}, we obtain the following adjoint-of-the-adjoint equation for $\theta$ (see Appendix~B for the detailed derivation):

 whereas the formula for updating the sensor trajectory is the same as equation~(\ref{update_exp}).
 The above equation can be regarded as a modified version of equation~\eqref{theta_evol_eq}, in which the weighted coefficients $\alpha_{1}$ and $\alpha_{2}$ are replaced with the statistics of $c^*$.

-As for the initial condition, we consider a stationary sensor located directly downstream of the source.
+As for the initial condition of the sensor trajectory, we consider a stationary sensor located directly downstream of the source.
 This location was chosen, since it results in the minimum $\epsilon$ in the sensing plane when a sensor is stationary.

-Figure~\ref{fig:cstar_tstar_center} shows the adjoint fields at the source location for the sensor trajectories optimized by the original cost functional~(\ref{cost_fun_or}) with $(R_{21}, R_{31}) = (1.0, 0)$ (Case $B2$) and the newly introduced cost functional~(\ref{alter_costfunc}).
+Figure~\ref{fig:cstar_pdf_center_jmod_r1} (a) shows the adjoint fields at the source location for the sensor trajectories optimized by the original cost functional~(\ref{cost_fun_or}) with $(R_{21}, R_{31}) = (1.0, 0)$ (Case $B2$) and the newly introduced cost functional~(\ref{alter_costfunc}).
 Although the new cost functional yields a slightly lower adjoint field than the original one, the values of $\epsilon$ in both cases are similar and around $0.85$ after optimization.

-The time traces of the wall-normal coordinate of the optimal sensor trajectories are compared in figure~\ref{fig:y_t_cent_JMOD_R1}.
+The time traces of the wall-normal coordinate of the optimal sensor trajectories are compared in figure~\ref{fig:cstar_pdf_center_jmod_r1} (b).
 It is confirmed that the sensor trajectories obtained from the original and new cost functionals are similar.
 The results shown in figure~\ref{fig:cstar_pdf_center_jmod_r1} indicate that the new cost functional~(\ref{alter_costfunc}) without any adjustable parameter is a potential alternative to the original cost functional~(\ref{cost_fun_or}) with the optimal values of $R_{21}$ and $R_{31}$.

-In order to demonstrate the connection between sensor's performance and the new cost functional $J_{2}$, we plot the predictions for the correlation coefficient $\psi^{\phi}$, obtained at every ten iteration steps of the iterative process, as a function of the adjoint ratio $c^{*}_{rms}/\bar{c}^{*}$ (figure~\ref{fig:sensor_performance}).
-We observe that the estimation ability of the algorithm increases with decreasing adjoint ratio, in accordance with the present results.
+In order to further validate the effectiveness of the new cost functional $J_{2}$, Fig.~\ref{fig:sensor_performance} shows the evolution of the estimation performance, i.e., the correlation coefficient $\psi^{\phi}$ between the true and estimated source profiles, as a function of $J_{2}$ obtained at every ten iterations in the optimization process.
+It can be confirmed that the estimation performance is increased with decreasing $J_{2}$.